 The programme is a cohort-based, two-year, full-time programme (120 ECTS) in English.
 To earn the degree, you are required to take six courses (for the total of 80 ECTS) and complete a master`s thesis (40 ECTS).
-The programme is fully online with a two-weeks mandatory hybrid session in each year.
-During the hybrid session students who can travel to Bergen participate in person on campus, while students who can`t travel to Bergen participate online.
+The programme is fully online with a two-week hybrid session in the second year of the programme.
+If circumstances require, HVL reserves the right to change the hybrid session to fully online.

 The study is flexible and most of the time the students work on their own.
-There is however, a bi-weekly two hours online, synchronous session for all students.
+There are however, regular online, synchronous sessions for all students.

-We also hosted a webinar for potential students on October 7th 2021.
-Here you may find the slides from the webinar in October.
+We hosted a webinar for potential students on February 3 2022.
+Here you may find the slides from the webinar.

 This programme prepares you for positions in: